edburns/blog-jekyll/_posts/2026-02-13-javaland-2026-picks.md

 [Program link](https://meine.doag.org/events/javaland/2026/agenda/#agendaId.6992)

 [Rustam Mehmandarov](https://mastodon.social/@mehmandarov) challenges our assumptions about APIs.
-Given how many developers conflate REST with HTTP and miss the broader API landscape (GraphQL, gRPC, etc.), this session should provide valuable perspective.
+Given how many developers conflate REST with HTTP and miss the broader API landscape (GraphQL, gRPC, etc.), this session should provide valuable perspective. eb: good to see HATEOAS (which I like pronouncing HATE ee Ohs to rhyme with Cheerios) getting some attention in 2026.

-### Thursday, 12 March 2026 - Schulungstag

 See you in Rust in March!